Washington’s 2025 Sales Tax Update: What Service Based Businesses Should Know

 Who Could Be Affected

-Fitness, wellness, or coaching providers that sell merchandise, memberships with digital access, one on one sessions, group programs, or ticketed events and webinars
+Fitness, wellness, and coaching providers that sell memberships with online access, group programs, or ticketed webinars

-Food and hospitality businesses that offer packaged goods or event add ons
+Food and hospitality businesses that offer packaged goods, event add ons, or bundled experiences

-Home and personal care services that also sell related products
+Home and personal care services that sell related products alongside services

-Creative or event businesses that provide rentals, decorations, or online planning tools
+Creative and event businesses that include rentals, decorations, or online planning tools

-Even if your primary service is not taxable, changes in state rules can affect how additional items or packaged services are handled.
+Even if your primary service is not taxable, these changes may affect how additional items, packages, or digital offerings are treated under Washington sales tax law.

 For the most accurate and up to date information, you can review the official Washington State Department of Revenue guidance here: WA DOR Sales Tax Changes - ESSB 5814.

-Understand how your revenue is divided between services, products, and other income streams
+Understand how your revenue is divided across services, products, and digital streams

 Ready to make sure your books are accurate and ready for change?